createall/mermaid-editor/README.md

 - **Shareable URLs**: Generate a unique URL containing your diagram code to share with others.
 - **File Save/Load**: Save your Mermaid code as a text file (`.txt`) and load it back later to continue working.
 - **Export Options**: Download your diagrams as high-quality PNG or JPG images (maintains original resolution).
-- **Comprehensive Documentation**: Built-in help page covering all Mermaid sequence diagram syntax with live examples.

 ## How to Use

 1. Open `index.html` in your web browser (no server or build process required).
-2. Enter Mermaid sequence diagram syntax in the left editor pane.
+2. Enter Mermaid diagram syntax in the left editor pane.
 3. The diagram will appear in the right pane.
 4. Use the buttons below the editor to:
     - **Copy Share URL**: Copy a link to the current diagram to your clipboard.
     - **Download PNG/JPG**: Save the diagram as an image file.
-5. Click "Need Help?" to view the syntax guide in a new tab.
+5. Click "Need Help?" to view the official Mermaid documentation.

 ## Technologies Used